Grzegorz-Kolaty/to-do-list-react2/README.md

-# Task List with YouCode!
+# Task List with Redux!

 ## 💪 To do list - how to use❔